SpiderOak/nimbus.io/docs/glossary.rst

     Nimbus.io Service Domain
         The domain used by a Nimbus.io service provider.
 For the commericial service operated by SpiderOak, this is "nimbus.io."
-This forms the basis of URLs for buckets and keys.
+This forms the basis of URLs for collections and keys.
 For example, the host name for the collection "mycollection" is mycollection.nimbus.io.

         This is configured within the Nimbus.io software and client libraries with the environment variables::